Luxury Southeast Asia tour to Vietnam, Cambodia, Laos, Thailand & Myanmar.

 Day 31/Sat: Mandalay (B/L)

-Our full-day sightseeing in Mandalay includes Mahamuni Pagoda, Mandalay Palace, Kuthodaw Complex and a boat cruise on Irrawaddy River that takes us to Mingun Pahtodawgyi ruins and U Bein Bridge.
+Our full-day sightseeing in Mandalay includes Mahamuni Pagoda, Kuthodaw Pagoda complex, a boat cruise on Irrawaddy River that takes us to Mingun Pahtodawgyi ruins, and U Bein Bridge.

 Mingun Pahtodawgyi is an incomplete monument stupa in Mingun, approximately 10 kilometers northwest of Mandalay across the Irrawaddy River.
 The ruins are the remains of a massive construction project begun by King Bodawpaya in 1790 which was intentionally left unfinished on advice from his astrologers.
 The Pahtodawgyi is seen as the physical manifestations of the well known eccentricities of Bodawpaya, who set up an observation post on an island off Mingun to personally supervise the construction of the temple.